The brand, which is made from food waste instead of petroleum products, will be in shipping boxes of Whirlpool products soon

 ByAndrew Adam Newman October 28, 2022

-If anyone appreciates a bit of cushioning, it’s a company that makes protective packaging materials, which is why Cruz Foam, an environmentally friendly alternative to Styrofoam, is celebrating landing $18 million in Series A Funding.
+If anyone appreciates a bit of cushioning, it’s a company that makes protective packaging materials, which is why Cruz Foam, an environmentally friendly alternative to plastic foam, is celebrating landing $18 million in Series A Funding.

 The round was led by Helena, the venture capital firm with a non-profit arm that supports environmental and social issues, and joined by Small Planet, Regeneration VC, At One Ventures, and SoundWaves.